Cocoa smugglers on motorbikes evade Ivorian guards

 "This year I get a fridge, freezer, a lot of things with my commissions," said Yeboah, who makes around 100 CFA per kg of cocoa he sources.

-As part of its planned cocoa industry reforms, Ivory Coast plans to reintroduce stabilized prices next season, to shield local farmers from price swings and to combat smuggling.
+As part of its planned cocoa industry reforms, Ivory Coast plans to reintroduce stabilised prices next season, to shield local farmers from price swings and to combat smuggling.

 But even then it is not expected that Ivory Coast and Ghana will set identical prices and any gap will still provide an incentive for smuggling.